keithj2780/svelte-spreadsheet-frontend/README.md

 <h3>Demo</h3>
 [REPL](https://svelte.dev/repl/7d3cfaadb28c4f1e9324762c614ff440?version=3.55.1)

-<h2>Standalone Table/Spreadsheet front end</h2>
+<h2>Svelte Standalone Table/Spreadsheet front end</h2>

-<p>This is a spreadsheet front end only.
-You need to implement calcs yourself.
-You also need to supply a 2D array of cell values &amp; formats.
-This REPL has an example of all that.</p>
+<p>This is a spreadsheet front end written using [Svelte](https://svelte.dev).
+You need to implement any calculations yourself.
+You also need to supply a 2D array of cell values &amp; formats along with a config for rows &amp; columns info.
+The REPL has an example of all that.</p>

 <p>Try dbl clicking (or hit Enter/F2)  on a cell to edit.
 Or select some with mouse or keyboard.</p>
 <p>The buttons show how easy it is to format a cell or display something other than the raw cell value eg a currency.</p>